SMS Notification Best Practices 2026 | MagicBell

 Alternative: Aggregated Pricing

-Some providers offer shared pools across multiple brands, reducing costs through volume.
+Some providers offer shared pools across multiple brands.
+This cuts costs through volume.

 External Resource: Twilio Pricing Calculator